wp-plugins/wp-attention-boxes/readme.txt

 = What if I use the Visual Editor when creating pages/posts ? =
 This plugin only works when in the Html editor - i.e. this is basically for users who prefer the HTML tab of the editor, or at least switch to it for tools like this one.

+= Ok, but when I switch to the HTML Editor after doing a lot of work in the Visual Editor, sometimes I lose some formatting = My advice, to be able to use tools in the Html editor (whether it's this plugin or not) might be to start every brand new blog post in the Html editor, and add all of the code using those tools, first and then switch to the Visual Editor where you stay until the post is finished and published.
+This way you're not going back and forth.

 = Does the plugin change the content in the WordPress database? =

  Yes, it adds a single record to the wp_options table.
 This stores all of the custom DIV's.